aapoalas/denonomicon/static/contents/types/pointers.md

 Looks simple enough: A buffer containing two 32 bit numbers is created and a pointer number referencing said buffer is then created from that.
-The `callWithStaticBuffer` function then uses the pointer number when calling an FFI API.
+The `callWithStaticBuffer` function then uses the pointer number when calling an FFI symbol.
 There seems to be no direct issue with any of this, and that is not true at all.

 This code will lead to undefined behaviour.
 The reason is simple: V8 will garbage collect the `STATIC_BUFFER` after the `STATIC_BUFFER_PTR` number has